-The Chelsea Supporters Trust was set up by a group of like-minded Chelsea supporters who believe that there is a lack of engagement by the club with its supporters.
-By coming together and creating the Supporters Trust we aim to increase our voice as supporters and enter into a positive dialogue with the club.
-Ultimately we aim to represent the views of as many Chelsea supporters as possible (accepting that 100% representation will never happen), and will adopt the same transparent, democratic and co-operative model as seen at a number of other clubs.
+The Chelsea Supporters Trust was set up a decade ago by a group of like-minded Chelsea supporters who believed that there was a lack of effective engagement by the club with its supporters.
+By coming together and creating the Supporters Trust we have increased our voice as supporters and enter into a positive dialogue with the club.
+We aim to represent the views of as many Chelsea supporters as possible (accepting that 100% representation will never happen), and have adopted the same transparent, democratic and co-operative model as seen at a number of other clubs.

 Finally, the people who get involved in a trust as members know that their money is protected; it can’t be spent on anything other than what the constitution says, and anyone who does this can be taken to court.

 An IPS imposes certain disciplines on a group that can only be a good thing – democracy, accountability and transparency, and this can only reinforce the points you make.
 It comes down to what you want a body to do.
 A trust, constituted as an IPS stays in existence until its members decide to dissolve it, and so they have greater ability to stay around.
 Often, ISA’s go into a lull when key individuals become inactive.
 All these are of course applicable to a trust, but the disciplines we mention above make it more likely that weaknesses are identified and rectified.
 For starters, the act of becoming an IPS is a collaborative effort, so you need a good team from the off.

 By holding annual board elections, in which all paid-up members can vote, we can avoid any accusations of self-perpetuation or cliquishness.
 At the time of writing, only two elected board members, out of nine elected posts, have been on the board for the whole for the past decade.
 Others have moved on and been replaced, which we believe is healthy for any organisation of this type.
 We believe a flow of new blood is necessary to bring in innovative ideas and remove any danger of complacency or cosiness.